Do you want healthier relationships? How are your relationships affecting your well-being?

 Where on your internal priority list does this relationship fall?

 For me, I honestly can say that for me work gets high up on the list of what I spend my attention on.
-Relationships often comes second and that is something I’m working on to change constantly.
+Relationships often come second and that is something I’m working on to change constantly.

 What is the one little step you could take to elevate your part of your relationships?